|Nutrition Facts (per serving)|

 For the Egg Wash:

 In a heavy-bottomed saucepan, scald the milk and set aside to cool until lukewarm.

-In a large bowl, dissolve 1/2 teaspoon sugar in water and sprinkle yeast over it.
+In a large bowl, dissolve 1/2 teaspoon sugar in the water and sprinkle the yeast over it.
 Mix and let stand for 10 minutes.

-Add the lukewarm scalded milk and 2 1/2 cups flour to the yeast mixture.
+Add the lukewarm scalded milk and 2 1/2 cups of flour to the yeast mixture.
 Beat until smooth.
 Cover and let rise until light and bubbly.

 Add eggs, the remaining 1/2 cup sugar, melted butter, salt, and 4 1/2 to 5 cups of the remaining flour to make a dough that is not too stiff and not too slack.

 Knead until dough no longer sticks to the hand and is smooth and satiny (about 7 minutes in a stand mixer, longer by hand).

 Place dough in a greased bowl, turn to grease both sides, cover with greased plastic wrap, and let rise until doubled.

-Reserve one-third of the dough for decorating.
+Reserve a third of the dough for decorating.
 Shape the rest into a round loaf and place in a 10- to 12-inch greased round pan.

 Cover the pan with greased plastic wrap and let rise until almost doubled.

 Heat oven to 400 F. Brush bread with 1 large egg beaten with 2 tablespoons water.

 Remove from the oven and turn out onto a wire rack to cool completely.

 - Some cooks make a stiffer, non-yeast, sculpting dough for the decorations so the shapes won't distort when baked.
 You can use the one as described in this Serbian cesnica recipe.